lindaazhao/Shopify-Data-Science-Challenge-2022/README.md

 I also looked at the mode and median as alternative ways to represent the average order value.

-**TL;DR:** Current calculation is heavily skewed to the right due to some data points in order_amount being significantly higher than the rest.
-I filtered data by removing outliers using the IQR proximity rule and evaluated other averages.

 #### **2. What metric would you report for this dataset?**

-Upon calculating an additional six AOVs based on the methods described, I would report the median order value (order_amount).
-There are many reasons behind this choice—the primary reason being that no data is removed.
-Even if some points seem like outliers, it is difficult to confidently determine which orders really are “fake” with the provided information.
+Upon calculating an additional six AOVs based on the described methods, I would report the median order value (order_amount).
+There are many reasons behind this choice — the primary reason being that no data is removed.
+Even if some points seem like outliers, it is difficult to confidently determine which orders really are unusual with the provided information.
 Given this uncertainty, taking the median reduces the direct impact of the orders that highly skew the mean value, while avoiding the need to remove these points altogether.

 Additionally, my manual processing method that does remove “suspicious” orders (outliers) results in a similar value (within 7%) as the median order value.
 This further validates my choice of reporting the median as the AOV, as it agrees with other potential AOVs that account for outliers.